sozykinsa/GUI4dft/README.md

 GUI4dft (Graphical User Interface for support of Density Functional Theory calculations) - first free SIESTA oriented GUI.
 It is a cross-platform program.

 ## Install
-GUI4DFT program is written in Python 3 (version >= 3.9).
+GUI4DFT program is written in Python 3 (version 3.9 or 3.10).
 It has some dependences.
 To install the necessary modules, run in the terminal (in the <gui4dft path>):

 pip3 install -r ./requirements.txt